tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 The application appears to work.
 However, <i>it is forbidden in React to mutate state directly</i>, since it can result in unexpected side effects.
 Changing state has to always be done by setting the state to a new object.
 If properties from the previous state object want to simply be copied, this has to be done by copying those properties into a new object.

 <!-- Kaiken tilan pitäminen yhdessä oliossa on tämän sovelluksen kannalta huono ratkaisu; etuja siinä ei juuri ole, mutta sovellus monimutkaistuu merkittävästi.
 Onkin ehdottomasti parempi ratkaisu tallettaa nappien klikkaukset erillisiin tilan paloihin. -->
 Storing all of the state in a single state object is a bad choice for this particular application; there's no apparent benefit and the resulting application is a lot more complex.
-In this case storing the click counters into separate pieces of state is far more suitable choice.
+In this case storing the click counters into separate pieces of state is a far more suitable choice.

 <!-- On kuitenkin tilanteita, joissa jokin osa tilaa kannattaa pitää monimutkaisemman tietorakenteen sisällä.
 [Reactin dokumentaatiossa](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables) on hieman ohjeistusta aiheeseen liityen. -->
 There are situations where it can be beneficial to store a piece of application state in a more complex data structure.[The official React documentation](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables) contains some helpful guidance on the topic.